Shalzkaripe/Road-Accidents-Analysis-by-Excel/README.md

 Pivot tables and pivot charts in Excel were used to analyze the road traffic accident data.
 These tools helped to identify key patterns and insights, such as trends in casualties and factors influencing accidents.

 **Analysis Focus Areas:**
 - Total casualties
-- Daytime effects
-- Age of casualties
 - Weather conditions
 - Road surface conditions
-- Casualties distribution by weekdays
+- Casualties distribution by year
-- Number of vehicles involved with casualties
+- Vehicle types involved with casualties

 ## Data Visualization